mkorsmo/FreeCAD-Dryfire-Target-Generator/README.md

 A FreeCAD workbench for generating parametric, 3D-printable dry-fire targets.

-The project started as a way to replace fixed PDF/image-based dry-fire targets with actual CAD geometry.
+The project replaces fixed PDF/image-based dry-fire targets with actual CAD geometry.
 Targets can be generated at common reduced scales, custom scales, or sized to simulate a greater shooting distance while keeping the target at a practical indoor distance.

-Current target support is focused on USPSA cardboard targets, including scoring zones and several common hard-cover configurations.
+Current target support is focused on USPSA cardboard targets, including scoring zones, common hard-cover configurations, and optional snap-on mounting for nominal 1/2-inch PVC.

 ## Features